After Wisdom Teeth Extractions - Issaquah, WA

 The prescribed pain medicine, a narcotic, should only be taken as needed as it will make you groggy and will slow down your reflexes.
 While you are taking these to manage your pain, do not drive an automobile or work around machinery.

-If you develop any uncommon to you rash, diarrhea, or other reaction reaction, it may be due to any medicine that we have given you.
+If you develop any symptoms uncommon to you such as rash, diarrhea, or other reaction, it may be due to any medicine that we have given you.
 Please call the office.
 You may or may not be given a different prescription.

 The expectation is that significant pain can be expected up to 14 days after surgery and to handle it most effectively requires attentive management and following our time-proven instructions consistently.
 Pain or discomfort following surgery should subside more and more every day, especially after 48 hours.
 If pain persists, it may require attention, and you should call the office to discuss.